 You may be asking yourselves, ‘Is there a correct way to fight?’.
 Lucky for you, the answer is yes.
 Unfortunately, this is not a subject that everyone [learns about during their first years of college?] is taught in First-Year Seminar, not unless you are taking a relationship course in Psychology.
 So where can you learn to fight healthily with your partner?
 Don’t worry, I am here to help.

-Here are five ways that you and your partner can navigate conflict in a healthier, more productive manner:
+Five ways that you and your partner can navigate conflict in a healthier, more productive manner.

 During an argument, one or both partners can fall into the fight, flight, or freeze mode.
 In psychology, fight or flight refers to an amount of energy that is produced from stress hormones to either fight or run from the stressor.
 According to Time Magazine, freeze mode “occurs when a person simply does not react at all, in hopes that the stressor loses interest in the fight.”